europace/kex-vorgang-update-api/README.md

 ## Response-Datentypen

-> If we do server-side adapions of the data to ensure a valid dataset, we add hints to the `messages` field of the response.
+> If we do server-side adaptions of the data to ensure a valid dataset, we add hints to the `messages` field of the response.
 These are purely to inform the client, there are NEVER any errors in the `messages` field.
 Errors will be only shown in the `errors` field of the response.

 ### BasicResponse